MicroEJ/docs/DeviceDeveloperGuide/intro.rst

 the required low level drivers (LLAPI) for porting the MicroEJ architectures to different real-time operating systems (RTOS).

-MicroEJ architecture is state-of-the-art, with embedded MicroEJ runtimes for MCUs.
+MicroEJ Architecture is state-of-the-art, with embedded MicroEJ runtimes for MCUs.
 They also provide simulated runtimes that execute on workstations to allow software development on "virtual hardware."